dabit3/dynamodb-documentclient-cheat-sheet/README.md

 const docClient = new AWS.DynamoDB.DocumentClient()
 ```

 The `new AWS.DynamoDB.DocumentClient()` constructor takes an options hash of options.
-For instance, if you are wanting to set the location to a different region than the Lambda function, you could pass it in like this:
+For instance, if you are wanting to set the location to a different region than the main AWS configuration, you could pass it in like this:

 ```javascript
 const docClient = new AWS.DynamoDB.DocumentClient({ region: 'us-east-2' })